Xiaohan5349/approw-docs-v1/docs/en/guides/deployment/README.md

 1. Servers can access each other through the intranet.
 2. Provide a pan-domain name (or a single domain name if it is a small number) and corresponding certificates.
-3. Provide internal network domain name resolution server, which needs to resolve internal and external network domain names at the same time.
+3. Provide an internal network domain name resolution server, which needs to resolve internal and external network domain names at the same time.
 Cluster deployment is recommended.